Three ways to put your bonus to work

 • Boost your 401(k) contributions.
 In some cases, companies allow employees to make 401(k) contributions with their bonuses.
 If that’s the case for you, consider funneling “future” you’s half of your bonus into your traditional or Roth 401(k), up to the IRS limits.
 Traditional for a tax break now, Roth for a tax break later.

 • Max out your IRA.
-Depending on how much income you make, you may be eligible to deduct traditional IRA contributions from your taxes and/or contribute after-tax dollars to a Roth IRA for a tax break later.
-Better yet, you have until Tax Day of 2024 to max out your 2023 IRA!
+Depending on how much income you make, you may be eligible to take advantage of the tax perks of a traditional or Roth IRA.
+Better yet, you have until Tax Day of 2026 to max out your 2025 IRA!

 Stash the cash: Start earning interest today